-Sage Oak has established a Parent Advisory Committee that plays an important role in molding Sage Oak to be responsive to staff, student, and parent needs, and provide the opportunity for continual improvement.
-The Parent Advisory Committee meets regularly and functions to make recommendations and provide feedback to school administration regarding specific areas of school operations.
+Sage Oak has established a Parent Advisory Committee, an English Learner Advisory Committee, and a Student Advisory Committee that all play an important role in molding Sage Oak to be responsive to staff, student, and parent needs, and provide the opportunity for continual improvement.
+The Advisory Committees meet regularly and function to make recommendations and provide feedback to school administration regarding specific areas of school operations.